Zionme/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-a function that prints the last digit of a number
+a function that computes a to the power of b and return the value.